 The tape plugin gets used by a lot of front-of-house guys.
 They’re using digital boards that sound like crap because their distortion curves flat-line.
 Analog consoles, on the other hand, feature a gradual distortion curve.
 They also have more headroom.
 So a lot of live sound guys end up using my tape plugin to make their live mixes sound more smooth and cool.

 – In that vein of success, should we anticipate more plugin collaborations with Waves?

-Yeah, we’re always working stuff, though I can’t share any information right now, haha.
+Yeah, we’re always working on stuff, though I can’t share any information right now.

 – Can you tell me about what you have brewing for the rest of 2015?